 Defined Benefit Pension Plans are a thing of the past

-But with most plans, when you die your spouse receives 50%, and when they die your adult children get zero.
+But with most plans, when you die your spouse receives 50%, and when they die your adult children receive zero.
 Also, if you married after you started drawing your pension, your spouse gets zero let alone your children or grandchildren.

 Now consider Defined Contribution Plans where your employer matches you 1:1 of 9% and 9% of your wages similar to a Defined Benefit Plan contribution rate, and it all goes into your Registered Retirement Savings Plan (RRSP in Canada).
-If you die, your spouse get it all even if married at a later time, if they die your children get it all, and if they die, your grandchildren will inherit the balance.
+If you die, your spouse gets it all even if married at a later time, if they die your children get it all, and if they die, your grandchildren will inherit the balance.

 Now imagine you work in an industry where some companies are in Defined Benefit Plans where others are not, and you move around as part of your advancement.
 You now have a mixed bag of pension funds some of which may be so watered down due to age and years of service penalties, you and your employer’s contribution has just become a donation.
 If you were on match to RRSP, you would lose nothing.

 Know the plans including asking the questions at interview time, know your options, and choose wisely.
+If you are union and in negotiations, this is the time to consider making the switch.

 Comments